cloudflare/cloudflare-docs/content/magic-network-monitoring/get-started.md

 If you are an Enterprise customer and would like to use Magic Network Monitoring and Magic Transit On Demand together, begin by [configuring Magic Transit](/magic-transit/get-started/).

-Refer to the Free version of Magic Network Monitoring to learn about the functionalities and limits of this version.
+There is also a [free version](/magic-network-monitoring/magic-network-monitoring-free/) of Magic Network Monitoring in a closed beta right now.
+Refer to it to learn about the functionalities and limits of this version.

 ## 1. Verify NetFlow or sFlow capabilities